Incoming & Prospective Students & Families

 Students are assigned to their attendance area school based on where they live.
 Families may request a different school through School Choice.
 Refer to the district Student School Assignment for more information.
 Visit the district School Choice and Open Enrollment page for district enrollment information.

-Enrollment Key Dates TBD
+Key Dates 2025-26

 Not Attending Ballard HS?
 Let Us Know

 Complete these steps.
-Step One: Email Erin Hayes at emhayes@seattleschools.org.
+Step One: Email registrar Erin Hayes at emhayes@seattleschools.org.
 Include the parent/guardian’s name, student’s full name and date of birth, your phone number, and the name of the school your student will attend instead of BHS.
 Step Two: To withdraw your student from the SPS District, please visit Not Attending and complete the online form.
-Thank you.

 Can’t Find What You Are Looking For?